Frequently asked questions (FAQ)

 To check if discoloured water has passed:

 - Turn on a cold water tap and let the water run for a few minutes.
 It is best to use a bathtub tap as there is no screen to trap any sediment.
 You can collect this water and use it to water your plants.
+Do not use a hot water tap because it could draw sediment into your hot water tank.

 - Catch some water in a light-coloured cup.
 If the water isn’t clear, turn off the tap, wait 30 minutes and try again.
 Discoloured water usually doesn't last long.
 If your water still isn't clear after two to three hours, contact 311.

-Dirty or discoloured water is from a change in flow of water in the system.
+Discoloured water is from a change in flow of water in the system.
 This can cause sediment in the water pipes to loosen and be released into the water.
 The change of flow may be caused by activities such as water main breaks, firefighting or water main cleaning.
 Check our water main activity or water main cleaning pages for nearby water main work.

 We will look at our water main activity and water main cleaning pages to see if there is an explanation for the discoloured water in your neighbourhood.
 If there is a high number of reports of discoloured water in a neighbourhood, we may flush the water mains in the area (i.e., open the fire hydrants and drain the water into the street).
 This will usually solve the problem.